zigius/docs/README-blog.md

 The post content is in Markdown, but for best results try to follow some conventions.

-- Text, try to wrap text at 80 characters.
+- Text, try to wrap text around 100 characters.
   - When dealing with Markdown -- the useful hybrid between raw text and code, it is easier to review and edit text if it is formatted to be easily read within an editor.
-So try to split text at a natural place around 80 characters if possible.
+So try to split text at a natural place around 100 characters if possible.
 - Unicode is AOK.
   - Feel free to use emoji and other punctionation marks outside of the ASCII character set.
 (But keep the directory names for the `index.md` files simple.)